ravicho/Port_DDR_to_HBM/Migrate_the_Application.md

 sp=vadd_1.in2:HBM[2:3]
 sp=vadd_1.out:HBM[4:5]
 ```

+For above connectivity, kernel in1 port is connected to contiguous HBM banks 0 and 1, in2 port is connected to contiguous HBM banks 2 and 3 and out port is connected to HBM banks 4 and 5.

 Run the following command to use the application with HBM memmory of 768MB for in1,in2 and out ports.

 ``` bash